tolauwae/phd-thesis/src/foundations/foundations.typ

 Given the wide variety of debuggers, we will present our formal framework---for debugger semantics and their correctness---by discussing four different debuggers with each their own semantics.
 The last debugger serves as a counter example, illustrating a common type of debugger that is complete but not sound.
 Importantly, the semantics follow the same general design---presenting the overall formal framework we use in this dissertation.
-#note[While heavy in formal aspects, this chapter serves as a---hopefully somewhat gentle---introduction into the formal foundations of this dissertation.]

 #let remotedbg = $lambda^ast.basic_DD$
 #let conventionaldbg = $lambda^arrow.r_DD$